-In 2022 we voted against the Chair, Murray Edwards, because the company 'did not meet any criteria' under the CA100+ decarbonisation section.
+In 2022 we voted against the Chair, Murray Edwards, because the company failed to meet any criteria under the CA100+ decarbonisation strategy indicator.
+This suggested the company provided insufficient disclosure around how it was going to achieve its medium- and long-term greenhouse gas reduction targets.
 There was no vote available on the Accounts and Reports during this AGM.
+In 2023 we continued to vote in this manner.

-We also abstained the Chair of the AuditCo, Catherine Best.
-Despite its reporting to CDP, the company still fails to report on the TCFD.
+In 2022, we also abstained the Chair of the AuditCo, Catherine Best.
+Despite its reporting to CDP, the company had yet to align its sustainability-related reporting with the recommendations of the TCFD.
+However, in 2023, the company now reports both to CDP and in line with TCFD.
+In turn, we voted FOR Catherine Best at the 2023 AGM.